Rupert Murdoch Reportedly Thinks Donald Trump Will ‘Crash And Burn’ In November

-Right-wing media tycoon Rupert Murdoch, who is the Chairman of Fox Corporation, reportedly doesn’t have high hopes for President Donald Trump in November.
-In a Thursday report by Vanity Fair, Gabriel Sherman cites two sources who allegedly claim the media mogul has told people he doesn’t believe Trump is going to win re-election.
+Right-wing media tycoon Rupert Murdoch, who is the chairman of Fox Corporation, reportedly doesn’t have high hopes for President Donald Trump in November.
+In a Thursday report by Vanity Fair, Gabriel Sherman cited two sources who allegedly claimed the media mogul has told people he doesn’t believe the president is going to win re-election.

-“Rupert thinks Trump is going to crash and burn,” one source who spoke to Murdoch about the election allegedly said.
+“Rupert thinks Trump is going to crash and burn,” one source who spoke to Murdoch about the election was quoted as saying.
 “It’s a clear-eyed assessment, just based on just looking at the news.”

-As Sherman noted, Trump’s relationship with Fox News has continued to deteriorate over recent months, and the president continues to voice his displeasure with the network.
-Notably, on Wednesday, Sherman highlighted that the president blasted the network for cutting away from a congressional hearing on police reform.
+As Sherman noted, Trump’s relationship with Fox News has continued to deteriorate over recent months as the president continues to voice his displeasure with the network.
+Notably, on Wednesday, Sherman highlighted that the president blasted Fox News for cutting away from a congressional hearing on police reform.

 “Incredible! @FoxNews just took Congressional Hearing off the air just prior to important witness statements,” Trump tweeted.
 “More like CNN!!!
 Fox is lost!!!”